ZhuangLab/Chromatin_Analysis_2020_cell/README.md

 These functions are compatible with Python 3.7 (Anaconda distribution, release for 2020.02).
 Please see further detailed installation guide in sequential_tracing folder.

-The corresponding datasets could be found by DOI: 10.5281/zenodo.3928890
+* Data download: The corresponding datasets could be found by DOI: 10.5281/zenodo.3928890

-If you happened to use our codes or dataset, please cite: [Link to the paper]() [a place holder for paper citation]
+* Citation: If you happened to use our codes or dataset, please cite: [Link to the paper]()

+    [This is a place holder for paper citation]

-Contributors: Bogdan Bintu, Pu Zheng, Seon Kinrot, Jun-Han Su and Xiaowei Zhuang.
+* Contributors: Bogdan Bintu, Pu Zheng, Seon Kinrot, Jun-Han Su and Xiaowei Zhuang.

-Correspondence: Bogdan Bintu (bbintu -at- g.harvard.edu), Pu ZHeng (pu_zheng -at- g.harvard.edu) and Xiaowei Zhuang (zhuang -at- chemistry.harvard.edu).
+* Correspondence: Bogdan Bintu (bbintu -at- g.harvard.edu), Pu Zheng (pu_zheng -at- g.harvard.edu) and Xiaowei Zhuang (zhuang -at- chemistry.harvard.edu).

 July 9th, 2020